lparisi/rag-gpt/README.md

+# LLM RAG Assignment
-## Running Ollama and Chromadb
+## Running

-To further enhance your development process and focus on the core functionalities of the assignment, you can run Ollama and Chromadb.
-These tools provide additional features and optimizations.

 1. Install Ollama by following the instructions in the [Ollama documentation](https://ollama.readthedocs.io/en/latest/installation.html).

+2. Run Ollama with the following commands
+`ollama run "phi3:latest` for the LLM model
+`ollama run "nomic-embed-text"`for the embeddings model
 2. Install Chromadb by following the instructions in the [Chromadb documentation](https://chromadb.readthedocs.io/en/latest/installation.html).

 3. Once Ollama and Chromadb are installed, you can use the following commands to run the project:

     - To populate the database using Ollama:<br>
-    `docker run -p 11434:11434 -it --rm rag-demo python populate_database.py --use-ollama`
+    `python populate_database.py`

-    - To query the database using Ollama: <br>
+    - To query the database using Ollama: <br><br>
-    `docker run -p 11434:11434 -it --rm rag-demo python query_data.py --use-ollama "{query}"`
+    `python query_data.py "What are the latest Credit challenges for Amazon currently?"`

-    - To reset the database using Ollama: <br>
+    - To reset the database<br>
-    `docker run -p 80:80 -it --rm rag-demo python populate_database.py --reset --use-ollama`

-    Note: Make sure to replace `{query}` with your actual query.
+    `python populate_database.py --reset`
+---
+>Additional Notes:
+    - Embedding Model: The current embedding model being used is `nomic-embed-text`.
+You can utilize the `get_embedding_function.py` script to select different embedding models such as AWS Bedrock, Hugging Face, or OpenAI.
+The quality of the embeddings directly impacts the retrieval accuracy. <br>
+    - Vector Store: Chroma is being utilized as the vector store for local development due to time constraints.
+However, any other vector store supported by Langchain community can be used.